ABA Clinic FAQs

 How is my child’s number of hours of service determined?

-We provides services for the number of hours determined needed for each child as a medical necessity.
+We provide services for the number of hours determined needed for each child as a medical necessity.
 This will be determined by the BCBA during the assessment.
-Your child’s schedule will be determined following the assessment & must be adhered too.
+Your child’s schedule will be determined following the assessment & must be adhered to.

 Will my child have the same plan as each other child?